HelloWounderworld/reactjs-first-project/README.md

 1.Create a react project using create-react-app. - Ok!

 2.Make the UI as it looks in the image data.
+Ok!

 3.It does not have to look exactly the same, but the components should be there.
+Ok!

 4.The data can be parsed from a pre-populated json object in the application itself.
 The list will be rendered from the json object.
-The input field and the search button need to be functional, searching by any one selected column is enough.
+The input field and the search button need to be functional, searching by any one selected column is enough. - Ok!

 5.Please use git to manage the project. - Ok!